With Petrobras in the crosshairs, Lira's ally proposes a tax of up to 20% for large companies

 If approved, the project will hit Petrobras, which has been recording high profits from rising oil prices.
 The profit of the state-owned company is the target of criticism from President Jair Bolsonaro, Lira and other Centrão leaders.

-The project was filed last Tuesday, a few weeks after the mayor threatened to double Petrobras’ taxation in reaction to the company’s command’s decision to announce the readjustment of gasoline and diesel oil, despite calls from the government and of Congressional leaders.
+The bill was filed last Tuesday, a few weeks after the mayor had threatened to double Petrobras’ taxation in reaction to the company’s command’s decision to announce the readjustment of gasoline and diesel oil, despite appeals from the government and of Congressional leaders.

 giant profit